J-Gloria/zero_day/ReadME.md

-This is my second git project in ALX SE program
+Here is my second git project in ALX SE program